 Give telephone numbers in the international format: 44 for the UK followed by the area code without the 0, then the number.
 You may also wish to state whether or not work telephone or fax numbers can be used to protect confidentiality in the early stages of negotiations.

 It is helpful to give the time zone/hours behind/ahead of Greenwich Mean Time or - for UK participants - to indicate the difference between GMT and the time zone in the target country.
-This information is given in many diaries and in UK phone books in the international dialling code section, or you can use a site such as TimeAndDate.
+This information is given in many diaries and in UK phone books in the international dialling code section, or you can use a site such as TheTimeNow or TimeAndDate.

 If you can't wait ...